 Drawing upon the technology of the TerraSAR-X and TanDEM-X radar satellites, experts at the DLR site in Oberpfaffenhofen have also developed not only the LEOP operation, but also essential elements of the ground segment for regular flight operations.
 For example, the DLR Microwaves and Radar Institute has developed specialised software for operation and calibration of the radar equipment.
 The system automatically calculates which commands must be sent to the satellite to ensure that the recorded data is of the highest quality according to user requirements.
 The radar antenna and recordings are calibrated with the help of special algorithms, so that accurate information can be derived from the data.
 Finally, for quality control purposes, the software verifies whether the resulting images meet the user requirements and permanently monitors the 'health' of the radar instrument.

 Another core element of the ground segment is the processor, which generates highly accurate images based on the radar data.
-The synthetic aperture radar (SAR) processor was developed at the To the Institute's website.
+The synthetic aperture radar (SAR) processor was developed at the The Remote Sensing Technology Institute (IMF).
 PAZ will use it to deliver the same radar products as TerraSAR-X and TanDEM-X, with resolutions ranging from 18 metres to approximately one metre, regardless of the time of day or cloud cover.

 Together with the two formation flying satellites TerraSAR-X and TanDEM-X, PAZ can record almost any region of Earth's surface within three days.
 On average, the satellites can capture a location or repeat a recording within 24 hours.
 They fly over the same point on the ground with exactly the same geometry every 11 days.
 With PAZ it will be possible to achieve a higher recording capacity and shorter repetition rates in future – recordings will thus be made available more quickly.
 During the commissioning phase, which will take place during the first few months of the satellite’s life, the developers from Oberpfaffenhofen will be responsible for commissioning the SAR processor, as well as the software for operating and calibrating the instruments.